jonathanneo/data-engineering-101/02-stu_extract-data/solved/README.md

 # Task

+Write a script to extract data from the CSV file and from the OpenWeatherAPI by following the steps below.

 ### Step 1: Extract from CSV file

 Read the list of cities from the CSV file into a Pandas dataframe.